 • Drivers under 18 years old cannot use a hand-held or hands-free cell phone or electronic device while operating a vehicle.

-Seeking Compensation After a Distracted Driving Accident
+Seeking Compensation After a Distracted Driving Accident in Connecticut

 Our attorneys have decades of experience helping injured accident victims with insurance claims, settlement negotiations, and injury lawsuits.